Resources that support inclusive child care and out-of-school time programs

 - California M.A.P. to Inclusion & Belonging: The Making Access Possible Project supports the inclusion of children with disabilities and other special needs ages birth to 21 in child care, after school and community settings.
 The site includes links that may be of interest in any search for information on inclusive child care and other related topics.

 Watch this site for more helpful resources.
-We’ll highlight two or three at a time.
+We will update it regularly.